f-ds/f-ds.github.io/_posts/2016-04-18-raster-algebra-with-gdal-and-no-qgis.markdown

 Learn how to build GDAL could be very usefull for a GIS technician seems somethimes it's needed in order to use its brand new features or advanced configurations which are (still) not supported by QGIS.

+Do you have `gdal_calc.py` already working on your machine? jump directly to **Run the processing with gdal_calc.py**

 ## Let's make our hands dirty

 ### Create the environment
 The first thing to do is running a fresh installation of a Ubuntu distro, let's say Ubuntu precise.
 In my village we say: "old chicken makes a tasty broth".
 We can use also a non-fresh installation of course but...
 Why waste time with broken dependencies and other system missconfiguration when we have amazing tools like **Vagrant** and **VirtualBox**?

-Follow this 2 minutes tutorial [Vagrant and desktop virtualization](http://f-ds.github.io/devops/2016/04/14/real-vagrant-in-2-minutes-run-ubuntu-or-centos.html) and come back here when your Ubuntu is up and running
+Follow this 2 minutes tutorial [Vagrant and desktop virtualization](http://f-ds.github.io/devops/2016/04/14/real-vagrant-in-2-minutes-run-ubuntu-or-centos.html) and come back here when your Ubuntu is up and running.

 ### Build GDAL with pyton bindings